rishikarri/MyReactInterviewGuide/README.md

 a new tree of React elements (which you can think of as an object representation of your UI).
 Once it has this tree in place, React will diff this new tree against the previous element tree.
 By doing this, React will then know the exact changes which occur and by knowing exactly what changes occured, will be able to update the UI only where necessary.

+### What are synthetic events in React?

+Instances of SyntheticEvent are a cross-browser wrapper around the browser's native event.
+They combine the behavior of different browsers into one API.
+This is done to make sure that the events show consistent properties across different browsers.

 ### What is the difference between a controlled component and an uncontrolled component?